2004 World Series: Boston Red Sox

 The Red Sox had lost in the previous season's ALCS against the New York Yankees.
-The loss was mainly blamed on the decision by then-manager Grady Little to keep starting pitcher Pedro Martínez in the game in the 8th inning of Game 7, that resulted the win (and the 2003 American League championship in general) to rival New York via a walk-off home run, then Little was fired two weeks later.
+The loss was mainly blamed on the decision by then-manager Grady Little to keep starting pitcher Pedro Martínez in the game in the 8th inning of Game 7.
+The Yankees won the game and series after Aaron Boone hit a walk-off home run off Tim Wakefield.
+Little was fired two weeks later.

 During the off-season, the Red Sox hired Terry Francona as their new manager.
 They also signed Keith Foulke as their closer and traded for Curt Schilling as a starting pitcher.
 The Red Sox played two particularly notable games against the Yankees during the regular season.
 A game on July 1, in which they came back from a 3-run deficit to force extra innings, is best remembered for an incident in the 12th inning, when Yankees shortstop Derek Jeter made a catch on the run before hurling himself head-first into the stands.
 The Yankees won the game in the next inning to take an 8-game lead in the American League East.
 In the 3rd inning of a game on July 24, Red Sox pitcher Bronson Arroyo hit Yankees batter Alex Rodriguez with one of his pitches.
 As Rodriguez walked towards first base, he began shouting profanities at Arroyo.
 Red Sox catcher Jason Varitek positioned himself between the two players.
 After a brief argument, Varitek pushed his glove into Rodriguez' face, causing a bench-clearing brawl.
 The Red Sox eventually won the game thanks to a home run by Bill Mueller in the 9th inning.
 On July 31, the Red Sox traded shortstop Nomar Garciaparra to the Chicago Cubs after he had spent eight years with the team.
 They acquired shortstop Orlando Cabrera and first baseman Doug Mientkiewicz in this trade.
 They won the wild card to earn a place in the post-season for the second year in a row.